You’re a devoted dog owner, and you spend some time outside with your dog when you can – but is it enough?

 If your dog is not getting enough exercise, they may start to put on too much weight.
 Your dog might have accidents indoors if they’re not getting enough walks.
 They may even show signs of boredom, chewing up rugs and walls, and they may be more excitable and hard to control.

-Call Up Your Frederick Dog Walker!
+Call Up Your Westminster Dog Walker!

 Schedule a Meet & Greet today – we look forward to getting to know you and your family.